-Working from home solo can be a real joy; you control the radio, your coffee breaks and your schedule - not to mention being able to wear your comfiest tracksuit bottoms.
+Working from home solo can sometimes be great; you control the radio, your coffee breaks and your schedule - not to mention being able to wear your comfiest tracksuit bottoms.
 However, if you don’t have the luxury of having your house to yourself while you work, finding that perfect work-life balance can be a bit trickier!

 Here are our top tips for simultaneously achieving professional and domestic bliss: